-Groundwater information management in South Africa
+Groundwater Information Management in South Africa

 A first national assessment of available groundwater resources was initiated in 1995 through the publication of Groundwater Resources of South Africa, consisting of a report and accompanying set of groundwater maps published by the WRC (Vegter, 1995).

-The maps were based on a statistical analysis of data from approximately 70 000 boreholes held mainly by the Department of Water Affairs and Forestry.
-The seven national scale maps on two A0 sheets were a first attempt at a visual representation of South Africa's groundwater resources, including:
+The regional mapping was undertaken by the Department of Water Affairs and Forestry, leading to the publication of a series of 21 hydrogeological maps by 2003 (see Box J).